Background

 Application question: How will your project contribute to capacity building and long-term sustainability for the community organization(s) and academic partners involved?

-Instructions: 2,000 character limit.
-The proposal should describe how the project will enhance the capacity of the community organization(s) and/or academic team to engage in future research, program implementation, or policy work.
-Applicants should outline specific strategies for strengthening organizational infrastructure, skill development, knowledge-sharing, or resource-building.
+- Describe how the project will enhance the capacity of the community organization(s) and/or academic team to engage in future research, program implementation, or policy work

-Additionally, proposals should describe how the project's impact will be sustained beyond the funding period.
+- Describe how the project's impact will be sustained beyond the funding period.
 This includes identifying potential pathways for securing future funding, such as foundations, government agencies, and state or federal grants.
 For smaller, clearly defined projects, applicants should explain how their results will serve as a foundation for future research, program development, or funding opportunities.
-Proposals should also discuss how the project could be scaled or adapted to increase its impact over time.

 Evaluation criteria: Reviewers will assess how well the project builds long-term capacity for community organizations and collaborative teams.
 Priority will be given to proposals that include concrete plans for skill-building, resource development, and sustainable implementation beyond the grant period.
 Additionally, reviewers will evaluate the project's potential for securing future funding, maintaining key partnerships, and expanding its impact through scaling or integration into ongoing initiatives.